dynamo07/easy_draw/README.md

 Pressing **M** toggles the magnifier mode.
 In this mode, you can hold the left mouse button to drag a rectangle, which acts as a magnifier, allowing you to enlarge the content under your cursor.
 Scrolling the mouse wheel can adjust the zoom level.
 To exit the magnifier mode, press **M** again.

 To exit the program, click the program's icon in the system tray and select **Exit** from the pop-up menu.
 The **Open config.txt** option in the menu allows you to customize the shortcuts.
-An extended screen is supported.